Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

-To obtain a Class 6A, 6B or 6C motorcycle driver's licence, you have to pass a knowledge test, take a driving course, and pass 2 road tests.
+To obtain a Class 6A, 6B or 6C motorcycle licence, you have to pass a knowledge test, take a driving course, and pass two road tests: a closed track test and a road test.

-To drive a 3-wheel motorcycle (Class 6E) you must hold a valid Class 5 licence AND a valid Class 6E licence.
+To operate a three-wheeled motorcycle (Class 6E), you must hold a valid Class 5 licence and a valid Class 6E licence.

 To obtain a Class 6A, 6B or 6C motorcycle driver's licence you must: